opendilab/DI-engine-docs/source/20_spec/config_spec.rst

 Specification of naming
 ~~~~~~~~~~~~~~~~~~~~~~~~

--  file name： config.py，related variable name：main_config and create_config
+-  file name： config.py,related variable name：main_config and create_config

    -  Uniformly named after <env_name>\_<algo_name>\_config.py
       .The name of the file and related variable names in the file do not need to add the default field.
 For instance file name hopper_onppo_default_config.py should be changed into hopper_onppo_config.py。

    -  Similarly
-      For ICM algorithm，the general algorithm is the module proposed in the paper combined with a baseline algorithm,，its corresponding config name should be named as <env_name>\_<module_name>\_<baseline_name>\_config.py
+      For ICM algorithm,the general algorithm is the module proposed in the paper combined with a baseline algorithm,its corresponding config name should be named as <env_name>\_<module_name>\_<baseline_name>\_config.py
-      ，such as cartpole_icm_offppo_config.py
+      ,such as cartpole_icm_offppo_config.py

-   -  If the algorithm has verious versions of on-policy and off-policy ，please unify the name of config.py file and related varible names in the file，and use of onppo/offppo to distinguish on-policy and off-policy versions of the algorithm.
-For example，for the config of the PPO algorithm,
+   -  If the algorithm has verious versions of on-policy and off-policy ,please unify the name of config.py file and related varible names in the file,and use of onppo/offppo to distinguish on-policy and off-policy versions of the algorithm.
+For example,for the config of the PPO algorithm,
       hopper_ppo_config.py should be changed to hopper_onppo_config.py。

 -  exp_name field

    -  main_config must include exp_name filed

-   -  The naming convention is environemnt+algorithm+seed，such as \ ``qbert_sqil_seed0``
+   -  The naming convention is environemnt+algorithm+seed,such as \ ``qbert_sqil_seed0``

 -  Name of the file path

-   -  See the sqil example, commented accordingly.If multiple models need to be loaded, the model path (model_path) variable is named as follows：prefix1_model_path，prefix2_model_path，...,
+   -  See the sqil example, commented accordingly.If multiple models need to be loaded, the model path (model_path) variable is named as follows：prefix1_model_path,prefix2_model_path,...,
       varibles of data_path are named in same way.

 .. code:: python